 Loosely, we refer to the number of function evaluations required to obtain a "good" parameter setting as the speed of convergence.
-A "good" parameter setting has been defined as the OSPF link weight setting that give metric value lower than that by setting all link weights equal to unity (called unit OSPF).
-This definition is just for the purpose of comparison.
+A "good" parameter setting has been defined as the OSPF link weight setting that give metric value lower than that by setting all link weights equal to one (called unit OSPF weights).
+This definition is a simple setting used for the sake of comparison.
 A "good" parameter setting may have been defined alternatively as the link weight setting to achieve performance metric equal to, say, 80% of the unit OSPF.

-1) Heuristic Piecewise Linear Metric: In order to compare the speed of convergence of our search scheme with the local search scheme proposed in [3], we use the same metric used in [3], which is piecewise linear with the link offered load.
-Figure 5 shows the cost for one link as a function of offered load.
-The optimization objective is to minimize the sum of link costs, summed over all $l \in \mathcal{L}$.
+4.1.1.
+Heuristic Piecewise Linear Metric In order to compare the speed of convergence of our search scheme with the local search scheme proposed in [3], we use the cost metric used in [3], which is piecewise linear with the link offered load.
+The optimization objection